went on to complete 18 months of post-doctoral work in New Mexico, where

 psychotherapy and supervised pre-doctoral interns.

-1997, I accepted a position at Somerset Medical Center as the clinical
+1997, I accepted a position at Somerset Medical Center

 director of the Women's Trauma Program, which treated women with